Jajatim/C-Game-Environment/README.md

 # C-Game-Environment
 Basic environment for games, coded in C

+*04/02/2018 - Map generation, and camera lock on character.
+Next on the list, chunk generation and handling. \o/*

+*03/02/2018 - Did absolutely nothing, must be the saturday night fever... \o/*

 *02/02/2018 - Fiddling around with animations.
 Hard to work with them, but now possible \o/*

 *01/02/2018 - Big update \o/ (mainly : textures, mouse input and maintenance, see bottom of this readme for the list)*